NitsanBaleli/NitsanBaleli.github.io/_posts/2014-06-02-MySQL-Replication.md

 bind-address = x.x.x.x
 ```
 Next we need to set server-id, and give our server a unique number.
-change this line - make sure its not commented (remove the # from the head of the line).
+change this line - make sure its not commented (remove the # preceding it).
 Make sure this number is unique to this server